 - Where is the Florence Cathedral located?

-The Duomo complex is home to several incredible sites: Giotto’s Bell Tower, Brunelleschi’s Dome, and the Baptistery of San Giovanni are all part of the visit.
+The Duomo features more than one attraction to visit: Giotto’s Bell Tower, Brunelleschi’s Dome, and the Baptistery of San Giovanni are all part of the cathedral complex.

-In a hurry?
-Here’s how to get tickets for the Florence Cathedral.
-If you want to avoid wasting time in long lines, we strongly recommend booking skip-the-line tickets for the Florence Cathedral in advance here or booking a guided tour of the Cathedral.
-Of the two, the guided tour is the top pick, as you’ll learn about the Cathedral’s fascinating history from a professional guide.
+For those in a hurry.
+How to buy tickets for the Florence Duomo.
+Unless you enjoy spending your holidays waiting in long lines, we highly recommend booking skip-the-line tickets for the Florence Duomo in advance here or booking a guided tour of the Florence Duomo.
+Of these two, the guided tour is the best option since you’ll get to learn the history of this beautiful cathedral from an expert guide.

-How to Buy Tickets for the Florence Cathedral
+How to buy tickets for the Florence Duomo

-Entry to the Florence Cathedral is free, but you’ll need to purchase one of three combined passes to visit the other sites in the cathedral complex, including access to the dome.
-You can choose from three tickets depending on what you wish to visit.
-Each pass is valid for three consecutive days starting from the reserved date.
+You can visit the Cathedral of Florence for free, but you will need to purchase one of the three combined passes to see the other points of interest in the Duomo complex, including the Duomo itself.
+You can choose from three different combined passes depending on the areas you wish to see.
+Each pass is valid for three days, starting from the date of the visit booked during the purchase process.

 2. Book online